DWP Accessibility Manual

 The DWP Accessibility Manual is one of the projects I’m most proud of.
 It is a collection of accessibility guidance and best practice all in one place.

-I've contributed countless hours, pushed over 60,000 lines of code, written pages and pages of guidance, but I want it to be owned by the community.
-So, it's completely open source.
-View the DWP Accessibility Manual on GitHub, contribute to it, and feel free to reuse any of the codebase for your own projects.
+I’ve contributed countless hours, pushed over 60,000 lines of code, and written pages and pages of guidance, but I wanted it to be owned by the community.
+So, I originally made it completely open source.
+View the DWP Accessibility Manual on GitHub.
+You could contribute to it, or reuse any of the codebase for your own projects.

-The project is based heavily on the GOV.UK Design System, only it is using a different configuration behind the scenes to make it feel more like the GOV.UK Prototype Kit.
-It uses Nunjucks and Markdown, so pages and guidance are easy to update and contribute to.
+The project was based heavily on the GOV.UK Design System, only it was using a different configuration behind the scenes to make it feel more like the GOV.UK Prototype Kit.
+It used Nunjucks and Markdown, so pages and guidance are easy to update and contribute to.

 Situation